nikitakuchur/testpoint/README.md

 testpoint compare --ignore-order ./http-localhost-8083.csv ./http-localhost-8084.csv
 ```

-Note that this flag only works when you use **the default comparator**.

 ### Custom comparator

 If you want to customise how your responses are compared, you can do so by writing your own custom comparator.
 A